 ASQA’s new qualification requirements from 1st April 2019

-Trainers and assessors must hold the new qualification, TAE40116 (Certificate IV in Training and Assessment), or a diploma in adult education or a higher qualification.
+Trainers and assessors must hold the new qualification, TAE40116 (Certificate IV in Training and Assessment), or a diploma in adult education or higher qualification.
 The old TAE40110 (Certificate IV in Training and Assessment) is still an acceptable qualification but must now be accompanied by passing two additional units, TAELLN411 or TAELLN411A and TAEASS502, TAEASS502A or TAEASS502B.

-Assessors who do not take part in training must hold the new qualification, TAESS00011 (Assessor Skill Set), or a diploma in adult education or a higher qualification.
+Assessors who do not take part in training must hold the new qualification, TAESS00011 (Assessor Skill Set), or a diploma in adult education or higher qualification.
 The old TAESS00001 is still valid as long as it is accompanied by passing an additional unit, TAEASS502 (Design and Develop Assessment Tools), TAEASS502A or TAEASS502B.
-Qualifications valid for trainers and assessors already given above are also valid for assessors, whether they only assess or assess and train.
+Qualifications valid for trainers and assessors are already given above are also valid for assessors, whether they only assess or assess and train.

 For full details regarding all new ASQA requirements, you are advised to read the information that has been the source of this article on ASQA’s website: